-ASEE has a strong recommendation about integrating ethics in engineering education17 either in each course or in a separate engineering course, but there is no specific number of hours recommended.
-The author recommends that engineering graduate and undergraduate courses in biometric security, automatic recognition and/or emerging technologies devote substantial time to discuss the social/legal consequences of biometric technologies.
+ASEE has a strong recommendation about integrating ethics in engineering education either in each course or in a separate engineering course, but there is no specific number of hours recommended.
+The author recommends that engineering graduate and undergraduate courses in biometric security, automatic recognition and emerging technologies devote substantial time to discuss the social/legal consequences of biometric technologies.
 In my biometric courses, I invest about 5 hours (~10%) of the total course to discuss Ethics and legal consequences of biometric technologies.
-If the course is not directly related with biometric engineering and/or technology these can be done by means of homework and/or final papers.
+If the course is not directly related with biometric engineering and/or technology or additional knowledge needs to be induced in our students these can be done by means of homework and/or final papers.

-The author has implemented a five-hour ethics seminar in graduate courses like "Emerging Technologies" "Biometric security", 'Global Technology" and the undergraduate course "Technology and Society".
+The author has implemented a five-hour ethics seminar in graduate courses like "Emerging Technologies" "Biometric security", 'Global Technology" and an undergraduate course "Technology and Society".
 The seminar syllabus contains: A discussion of what biometric is and the core of the technology (i.e. recognition algorithms), practical implementation problems, problems with standards and enrollment, social and legal consequences of the technology with emphasis in the fourth, fifth and fourteen amendments of the US constitution.
-After the seminar, students take a quiz on basic ethics and the issues related with biometric technologies, then within a week they have to write a brief "field report" on specific examples about the use of biometrics around or in campus.
-The seminar has successfully motivated some students to enroll in our graduate school in order to obtain a certificate in computer security.
+After the seminar, students take a quiz on basic ethics and the issues related with biometric technologies then within a week they have to write a brief "field report" on specific examples about the use of biometrics around or in campus.
 About 90% of the students have successfully passed the exam on basic ethics, 100% of them have written a report on standards and about 30% of them have decided to write a final paper related with Biometrics and ethics.

 If a separate course in engineering ethics is taught, I will strongly recommend the inclusion of "Biometric Ethics" in schools of Electrical Engineering and/or Computer Science.
-It has been argued that the best way to teach ethics in engineering is by using "cases of study" 18; In the case of Biometrics those cases of study are yet scarce, however we can use the ones mentioned in the previous section and in reference nineteen19 as a starting point.
-Finally my recommendation is to review the NSPE code of Ethics20 section by section and to recognize which of the rules of practice and/or professional obligations have to be specifically applied to the current implementation of biometric technologies.
-As an example in section II "Rules of Practice" the code states: "Engineers shall approve only those engineering documents that are in conformity with applicable standards", this rule of practice by itself would be worthy of discussion knowing the state and the enforcement of standards of biometrics technologies discussed in this article.
+It has been argued that the best way to teach ethics in engineering is by using "cases of study" ; In the case of Biometrics those cases of study are yet scarce, however we can cite at least three documented cases worthy of analysis (all of them related with privacy issues) as cited in references